juliancoleman/ts-hapi-api/README.md

 DATABASE_PASSWORD=password # this cannot be left empty DATABASE_NAME=ts_hapi_api # this can be changed
 JWT_KEY=eggward # obviously change this, but cannot be empty
+# Do not add a PORT variable to this file.
 ```

 The database username and password must be decided before